vetal-e/documentation/_build/markdown/markdown/backend/entities-data-management/workflows/create.md

 You need to create such file for each language that you will use.

+#### NOTE
+To simplify creation of the translation file, you can first create a workflow configuration, and then dump all related translation keys to the workflows.{lang_code}.yml.
+For example, if you create workflow ‘my_workflow’:

+bin/console oro:workflow:translations:dump my_workflow –locale=en > src/Acme/Bundle/DemoBundle/Resources/translations/workflows.en.yml

 For more information, see [Workflow Translation Wizard](translations-wizard.md#backend-workflows-translation-wizard).

 ## Add a Workflow